-- Break your opponent’s posture like any jiu-jitsu attack from the closed guard.
+- Break your opponent’s posture like any attack from the closed guard.

 - Use your knees to kick into the opponent’s upper body to drive him or her out of balance.
-This jiu jitsu move forces your opponent to put down one hand on the mat.
+This move forces your opponent to put down one hand on the mat.

 - Now, trap the opponent’s arm, and make a hip escape toward it to secure it.
-Meanwhile, use your head to push their arm across their face as you’d from the normal arm triangle.
+Meanwhile, use your head to push his arm across his face as you’d from a normal arm triangle.

 - Readjust yourself by hip escaping towards the arm that’s trapped to make the arm triangle very tight.

 - Finish the BJJ Submission!